Ma Ngok

-Ngok Ma is a Hong Kong political scientist.
+Ma Ngok is a Hong Kong political scientist and pundit.
+He is currently an associate professor at School of Governance and Policy Science of the Chinese University of Hong Kong.

+On 16 December 2021, he and Ivan Choy publicly stated that, with the old electoral system becoming history, the new system has undergone significant changes in its composition, its reflection of public opinion, and its operational logic.
+As a result, the analytical frameworks used in the past are no longer applicable, and they expect to gradually withdraw from research on Hong Kong elections and from political commentary.

 Education

 Ma was educated at the Wah Yan College, Kowloon and graduated from the Chinese University of Hong Kong (CUHK) with bachelor degrees in Journalism and later master in Politics.
 He obtained a doctoral degree from University of California, Los Angeles.

 Academic career

 Ma taught at City University of Hong Kong and Hong Kong University of Science and Technology (HKUST).
 He is now associate professor at CUHK.

 Research

 Ma specializes in Hong Kong politics and democratization.
 He argues that as ordinary Hong Kong people place economic prosperity over liberty and freedom, the long-term future of "One Country, Two Systems" is in jeopardy.
 He also criticizes the Government's move to exempt mainland offices and officials free from legal oversight.